We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Kanopy is a video streaming service specialising in "thoughtful entertainment".
 That means you won't find any Marvel blockbusters here.
 Instead, you can watch foreign films, classic cinema, independent titles, educational videos and a lot of award-winning productions that fare particularly well with critics.

-The service was founded back in 2008 by Olivia Humphrey, an Australian entrepreneur, as an educational tool for universities.
-Now, it hosts thousands of titles, partnering with universities and public libraries to inspire and entertain members with a carefully curated collection of films, documentaries and kids' programming.
+Australian entrepreneur Olivia Humphrey founded the service back in 2008 as an educational tool for universities.
+Now it hosts thousands of titles, partnering with universities and public libraries to inspire and entertain members with a carefully curated collection of films, documentaries and kids programming.

 How much does Kanopy cost?

 Kanopy is completely free to use.
 All you need to do is access the website, enter your university or library information then start streaming.
 You won't have to sit through any ads either.

 Just as your library offers books to borrow, Kanopy offers access to digital resources.
 The public library or university covers all costs, allowing you to watch for free.

 Some of the partnering institutions might have set a cap on the number of titles you are allowed to stream every month.
 That's because they pay a licensing fee once a title has been streamed multiple times and they have to keep budgets in check.
 This can vary from institution to institution.

 How to watch Kanopy

 To start watching movies with Kanopy, you need to head to the Kanopy website and sign up.
 You can check to see if your public library or university is partnering with Kanopy on the service's website.

 On the same note, if you're interested in getting a library card to access the service, you can enter your postcode on the Kanopy website to display nearby libraries that have made the platform available.